surferjeff/blazor-compared/GoApp/CONCLUSIONS.md

 Why on earth would you not make it a hyperlink?

 I was never able to get automatic rebuilding (watching) to work with gow.

+Fiber transformed the request header "HX-Boosted" into "Hx-Boosted".
+That was very difficult to track down, and I don't see what sense it makes.